germainechu/avatar-farm/personality-prompts/ESFJ.md

 - **Curiosity with limited confidence:** May have little confidence in understanding abstract material, but typically reacts to new concepts or information with interest and curiosity; may seek clarity from others about unusual ideas, requesting cogent and simple explanations.

-- **Limited innovation but imaginative presence:** May have difficulty coming up with new or innovative ideas, evaluating the potential of certain ideas, or engaging in conceptual juxtaposition or lateral thinking; nonetheless, sometimes seen as somewhat more bright and imaginative, energetic, and fantasy-oriented than LSEs, and may come across as kooky, novel, and spontaneous.
+- **Limited innovation but imaginative presence:** May have difficulty coming up with new or innovative ideas, evaluating the potential of certain ideas, or engaging in conceptual juxtaposition or lateral thinking; nonetheless, sometimes seen as somewhat more bright and imaginative, energetic, and fantasy-oriented than ESTJs, and may come across as kooky, novel, and spontaneous.

 - **Lighthearted novelty:** May be inclined to offer suggestions for new fun activities or make observations of unusual, amusing, or bizarre qualities of things, though may do so in a lighthearted and cheery way, and may be averse to depressive or darkly-themed novelties; usually imagination is a corollary of their charming social persona and a supplement to a jovial, outgoing attitude.